-- Investigating the incident Identifying the cause of the incident (descriptive text and a list of causal factors). - Network operators should provide a description of the factors and events that have led to the occurrence of the reported incident and to the outcome of the incident. - The causal factors are to be identified from the list in Appendix C. - Investigating the incident Identifying the escalation factors and how they escalated the incidents. - Network operators should provide a description of any escalation factors that have contributed to the failure of a preventative or mitigative control relating to the incident.
-For example, weather or environmental conditions. - Escalation factors can also be selected from the list in Appendix C. - Investigating the incident Network operators should identify any controls that were in place to prevent the event from occurring and describe why they did not work as expected. - Preventative control that were ineffective a description of all the controls designed to prevent the event from occurring and why they did not work as expected. - Mitigative controls that were effective a description of the first control designed to mitigate the outcome of the event that worked as expected. - Mitigative controls that were ineffective a description of all the controls designed to mitigate the outcome of the event that failed to achieve that outcome and an explanation of why they did not work as expected. - Management response network operators should provide details of the analysis and decisions undertaken to identify preventative or mitigative actions to be adopted by the network. - Details of all control options that have been identified to correct any gaps identified within the ENSMS, and to prevent any repeat incidents of the same nature. - Details of the assessment of each identified control option to determine whether it is able to, as far as reasonably practicable, eliminate or mitigate an identified risk.

-- Details of the assessment of each identified control option to determine whether it is appropriate and commensurate to the identified risk (i.e. explain how the control does or does not address the risk). - An outline of how the ENO's management has responded to the incident investigation and outcomes, including: - which control options have been approved or agreed upon. - an explanation of why these control options have been approved or agreed upon - estimates on when the control option will be implemented (i.e include specific calendar dates for milestones and completion).
+- Investigating the incident Identifying the escalation factors7 and how they escalated the incidents. - Network operators should provide a description of any escalation factors that have contributed to the failure of a preventative or mitigative control relating to the incident.
+For example, weather or environmental conditions. - Escalation factors can also be selected from the list in Appendix C. - Investigating the incident Network operators should identify any controls that were in place to prevent the event from occurring and describe why they did not work as expected. - Preventative control that were ineffective a description of all the controls designed to prevent the event from occurring and why they did not work as expected. - Mitigative controls that were effective a description of the chronologically first control designed to mitigate the outcome of the event that worked as expected. - Mitigative controls that were ineffective a description of all the controls designed to mitigate the outcome of the event that failed to achieve that outcome and an explanation of why they did not work as expected. - Management response network operators should provide details of the analysis and decisions undertaken to identify preventative or mitigative actions to be adopted by the network. - Details of all control options that have been identified to correct any gaps identified within the ENSMS, and to prevent any repeat incidents of the same nature. - Details of the assessment of each identified control option to determine whether it is able to, as far as reasonably practicable, eliminate or mitigate an identified risk. - Details of the assessment of each identified control option to determine whether it is appropriate and commensurate to the identified risk (i.e. explain how the control does or does not address the risk). - An outline of how the ENO's management has responded to the incident investigation and outcomes, including: - Which control options have been approved or agreed upon. - An explanation of why these control options have been approved or agreed upon. - Estimates on when the control option will be implemented (i.e include specific calendar dates for milestones and completion).